 Good Dirt: Rich agricultural land, a partnership with LiDestri Foods, and infrastructure available at Eastman Business Park are key assets that attracted Love Beets USA to our region.

 Wegmans Food Markets headquartered in Rochester, NY, is recognized on Fortune magazine's list of "100 Best Companies To Work For in America."
-It is the twenty-second consecutive year Wegmans has made Fortune's Top 100 list. (source: Fortune Magazine, February 2019)
+It is the twenty-third consecutive year Wegmans has made Fortune's Top 100 list. (source: Fortune Magazine, February 2020)

 We're home to Constellation Brands, the largest wine company in the world, which produces nearly 9 million cases of wine in New York each year.

 Tim Hortons, the Canadian quick-service restaurant franchise, roasts all of its coffee in the Rochester area.
 This roasting supports the two billion cups of Tim Hortons coffee that are served annually throughout North America.
 This volume is second only to Starbucks.

 The NY Kitchen opened in the Rochester/Finger Lakes Region to serve as a gateway to New York's food, wine, and agriculture attractions.

 → View case studies